uic-library/R-intermediate/README.md

 ![Copy ID from Box Share Link for Recordings](fig/sharelink-boxId.PNG)
   * Alternatively, if there is no recording ready to post, comment out the recording section with `{% comment %}` and `{% endcomment %}` until there is a recording to add.

-\*Your new website will be rendered at `https://uic-library.github.io/<workshop-repo-name>`. *To set the URL on GitHub, click the gear wheel button next to About on the right of the repository landing page.
-You will have to manually enter the url even though a repository at https://github.com/uic-library/workshop-repo-name/ will render automatically at the URL https://uic-library.github.io/<workshop-repo-name>.

 ## Optional but Recommended Steps
 * [ ] Update this README with relevant information about your workshop (see example below)